google/applied-machine-learning-intensive/acs/ac201/_sources/WorldFacts/exploratory_data_analysis.rst

     </div>

-Hmmm.. that seems odd that Malta would not be in the dataset.
-Lets try some other countries.
-Nothing seems to work.
-One common problem is that names and other strings can end up with spaces at the beginning or the end.
-If you do a quick try you will see that ‘Malta’ works.
-But that is horrible.
-We don’t want to have to remember to put spaces at the end of every string all the time.
-We should do a little data cleanup and strip those spaces.
+It seems odd that Malta would not be in the dataset.
+Let's try some other countries; nothing seems to work.
+One common problem is that names and other strings can end up with spaces at the beginning or the end of the word or phrase.
+If you do a quick try, you will see that 'Malta ' works, but that is inconvenient.
+We don't want to have to remember to put spaces at the end of every string all the time.
+We should do a bit of data cleanup and strip those spaces.

 .. code:: python3

    wd[wd.Country == 'Malta ']

 .. raw:: html